OCA/odoo-community.org/the-association/Bylaws.rst

 The Association shall pursue the following purpose(s): help and promote the collaborative software development of Odoo; encourage the development of Odoo and its features while coordinating and organizing the collaborative work on the software; assist the community while defending its interests and the sustainability of its developments; promote the use of the Odoo solution; facilitate synergies, collaborations and fund raising efforts; actively collaborate on the definition of the roadmaps of new versions of the tool and their implementation.

-To promote its goals and to guarantee that its available resources are geared towards community use, all software developments controlled by the Association will be published under a licence approved by the Open Source Intiative (OSI, opensource.org) and meeting the requirements of a Certified Open Source software.
+To promote its goals and to guarantee that its available resources are geared towards community use, all software developments controlled by the Association will be published under a licence approved by the Open Source Initiative (OSI, opensource.org) and meeting the requirements of a Certified Open Source software.

 Resources
 =========